BEST STARTS FOR KIDS

 If you're cooking a meal with children you have many opportunities to teach maths concepts because you're using real things to reinforce them with mathematical language.

-You can add more people and differing vegetables as your child becomes more capable as the example below illustrates.
+You can add more people and differing vegetables as your child becomes more capable.

-For example children can cut beans into two equal pieces with a butter knife (if you're supervising them) saying that both parts need to be the same size or fair sized.
+For example children can cut beans into two equal pieces with a butter knife (if you're supervising them.)

 Again you can reinforce this with mathematical terminology.
 "You cut it in half.
-But if you put it back together you have a whole one again..."
+But if you put it back together you have a whole bean again..."

 Something as simple as dividing up pizza can be a great way of introducing mathematical language.